Republicans seek to undo new Missouri redistricting model

 The initiative “set it up so the system is not as politically influenced,” said John Madras, a Sierra Club member who said he circulated petitions to help get the Clean Missouri measure on the ballot.
 “This bill reverses that and returns it to an entirely political process.”

 If approved by the House and Senate, the newly proposed constitutional amendment would go before voters later this year, most likely during the November general election.
+The constitutional change would take effect just in time for the redistricting based on the 2020 census results to occur in 2021.

-Missouri was one of five states where voters in 2018 approved redistricting ballot measures designed to decrease the potential for partisan gerrymandering when redrawing voting districts after the 2020 census.
+Missouri was one of five states where voters in 2018 approved redistricting ballot measures designed to decrease the potential for partisan gerrymandering when redrawing voting districts.
 Missouri’s measure was packaged with other popular ethics reforms that imposed a $5 limit on lobbyist gifts to lawmakers, lowered legislative campaign contribution limits and opened more legislative records to the public.

 The new Republican proposal would present voters with more appealing ethics changes — banning lobbyist gifts entirely and lowering contribution limits even further for state senators.
 But its main purpose is to reverse portions of the redistricting model for state House and Senate seats.